 For example, in computer vision, supervised pattern recognition techniques are used for optical character recognition (OCR), face detection, face recognition, object detection, and object classification.
 In image processing and computer vision, unsupervised pattern recognition techniques are used for object detection and image segmentation.

 Unsupervised neural networks are trained by letting the neural network continually adjust itself to new inputs.
 They are used to draw inferences from data sets consisting of input data without labeled responses.
 You can use them to discover natural distributions, categories, and category relationships within data.

-Clustering is an unsupervised learning approach in which neural networks can be used for exploratory data analysis to find hidden patterns or groupings in data.
+Clustering is an unsupervised learning approach in which artificial neural networks can be used for exploratory data analysis to find hidden patterns or groupings in data.
 This process involves grouping data by similarity.
 Applications for cluster analysis include gene sequence analysis, market research, and object recognition.

-With tools and functions for managing large data sets, MATLAB® offers specialized toolboxes for working with machine learning, neural networks, deep learning, computer vision, and automated driving.
+With tools and functions for managing large data sets, MATLAB® offers specialized toolboxes for working with machine learning, artificial neural networks, deep learning, computer vision, and automated driving.

 With just a few lines of code, MATLAB lets you develop neural networks without being an expert.
 Get started quickly, create and visualize models, and deploy models to servers and embedded devices.

 With MATLAB, you can integrate results into your existing applications.
-MATLAB automates deploying your neural network models on enterprise systems, clusters, clouds, and embedded devices.
+MATLAB automates deploying your artificial neural network models on enterprise systems, clusters, clouds, and embedded devices.

 Each neural network application is unique, but developing the network typically follows these steps:

 MATLAB and Deep Learning Toolbox provide command-line functions and apps for creating, training, and simulating shallow neural networks.
 The apps make it easy to develop neural networks for tasks such as classification, regression (including time-series regression), and clustering.
 After creating your networks in these tools, you can automatically generate MATLAB code to capture your work and automate tasks.